Football … We’re talking Football?? It’s time to talk baseball and here is the wayyyyy too early 2019 MLB Power Rankings.

 It’s sad, this Giants team.
 Gone are the days of Buster Posey, Brandon Crawford and Hunter Pence lighting up pitchers.
 What was left for 2018 was an aging team stuck in the middle of trying to recapture the past while rebuilding at the same time.
 These are two conflicting strategies that didn’t work.
 Acquiring Andrew McCutchen and Evan Longoria last season.
 It was their attempt to make a run but as the season went they quickly scrapped that idea and started to restock the farm full of prospects.
 They will be entering 2019 with a healthy Madison Bumgarner, which is a start.
 That is if they keep him.
 As of October 31, they exercised his contract.
 There is talks of Bryce Harper coming to AT&T Park, but the last thing they need is to inflate their payroll any further.
 The past couple seasons they’ve hit home runs with draft picks.
 Maybe rebuilding might be the way to go moving forward.

 Let’s face it, how this team didn’t lose over 100 games is a miracle.
 Let’s start with some good.
 Niko Goodrum emerged as an efficient, every day player and Nick Castellanos was by far their best bat, even though his defense left little to be desired.
 Coming into 2019 they’ll have a healthy Miguel Cabrera that they can either have DH, now that Victor Martinez retired, or they can continue to play him at first base.
 Seeing how his bat and health are more valuable than his glove, having him DH might be their best option since he has six more years left on his massive deal.
 But if that’s the route they go, who will play first?
 It will be a massive hole that they can either move Castellanos in to play, even though he’s never played the position before, or opt to sign an affordable free agent who can provide quality at-bats.
+This is a well-deserved spot in the MLB Power Rankings.

 The fall of the Royals tells the story of the cruel realities of big market teams versus small market teams.
 They’ve been gutted and sold for parts.
 Second half beast Adalberto Mondesi impressed enough to solidify his starting spot next season.
 Hunter Dozier is another one who looks to improve his stock.
 That said, the club as a whole is a far cry from their magical 2015 squad.